Skills

 "Ask Steve to..."

 and then a Skill.
 Or if you want Steve to help with the whole page, just right-click anywhere on the page. - From the Chat you can press the lightning bolt icon and then either select a Skill from the dropdown or start typing its name and then selecting it.
-(A shortcut is to click into the send Chat field and press the
+(A shortcut is to click into the Chat field and press the

 SPACE